 A prior DUI conviction can significantly hurt a candidate's qualifications for a national security clearance.
 To federal agencies, this type of conviction can communicate a lack of judgment or reliability.
 It is, however, possible to overcome this kind of determination and put forth a security clearance candidacy that clearly shows that a prior DUI is not indicative of an applicant's qualifications.

-If you have a DUI in your past and are concerned about your security clearance application, then Claery & Green, LLP is ready to hear from you.
+If you have a DUI in your past and are concerned about your security clearance application, then Claery & Hammond, LLP is ready to hear from you.
 Our national security clearance attorneys have been navigating this practice area for nearly three decades.
 We understand the challenges applicants face during this process and know what it takes to compellingly put forth their qualifications for the appropriate clearance.

 It can be possible to overcome a prior DUI conviction.
 Contact our team today to start exploring your options.